Héctor Moreno: Real Sociedad

 On 31 January 2018, Spanish club Real Sociedad announced the transfer of Moreno from Roma for €6 million, signing with the club until 2021.
 On 15 February, he made his competitive debut for La Real against Red Bull Salzburg in the Europa League, playing 76 minutes in the team's 2–2 draw.
 During midweek training, however, Moreno suffered a grade 1 injury to his internal obturator, meaning he would be ruled out for an undisclosed period of time.
 He returned and made his debut in La Liga with Real Sociedad on 1 March in a scoreless draw against Real Betis.
 Three days later, he scored his first goal against Deportivo Alavés, giving his team the lead at the 6th minute, in an eventual 2–1 victory.

 Al-Gharafa

 He transferred to Al-Gharafa in July 2019, making him the first Mexican international player to play in Qatar Stars League.
 He made his debut the following month on 22 August in a 3–0 victory over Al-Shahania.
 On 9 November, he would score his first goal for the team in a 2–0 victory over Umm Salal SC.

 Monterrey

 On 7 June 2021, Moreno joined Monterrey as free agent.
+In October 2021, Monterrey won the 2021 CONCACAF Champions League, defeating América in the final.

+In December 2022, following the departure of captain César Montes, Moreno was named captain for the 2023 Clausura.